eduardolat/pgbackweb/README.md

 - 📤 **Instant download & restore**: Restore and download your backups when you need them, directly from the web interface.
 - 🖥 **Multi-version support**: Compatible with PostgreSQL 13, 14, 15, and 16.
 - 📁 **Local & S3 storage**: Store backups locally or add as many S3 buckets as you want for greater flexibility.
+- ❤️‍🩹 **Health checks**: Automatically check the health of your databases and destinations.
+- 🔔 **Webhooks**: Get notified when a backup finishes, failed, health check fails, or other events.
 - 🔒 **Security first**: PGP encryption to protect your sensitive information.
 - 🛡️ **Open-source trust**: Open-source code under MIT license, backed by the robust pg_dump tool.
 - 🌚 **Dark mode**: Because we all love dark mode.